knoxlol/RBLXutil/README.md

 # roblox-version-bot
-basically pixeluted's bot but open source lol :) just make sure to credit this repo if you use this.
+basically pixeluted's bot but open source (in JS)